G-Plan coffee tables

 70s G-Plan tiled coffee tables

 This design, by Leslie Dandy, dates from 1973.
 In the informal 70s, low coffee tables were popular as people often sat on the carpeted flooor.
 This design, with the tiled top, is typical of the period.
-It was also available in a teak finish.
+It was also available in a cream finish.
 Like most G-Plan furniture it is solidly constructed and well made.

 These tiled coffee tables are quite common.
 You should be able to get a one in a good condition for around £50.